Early Childhood Music Program

 The Early Childhood music program provides children with opportunities to discover and develop a love and understanding of music.
 Children develop vocal, instrumental, aural and musical discrimination skills, through the use of enjoyable games, songs, moving, creating, listening and playing activities.
 Participation in a developmental music program during a child's early years enhances listening skills, concentration and academic ability, as well as social skills and self confidence.

 The Conservatorium's music for children program provides a series of enjoyable, age appropriate musical experiences, from birth through to the age of nine years.
 Elements of Kodaly, Orff and Dalcroze are included.
-Classes are offered both in Newcastle and in Maitland.
+Classes are offered in Newcastle.

 Lessons for children aged five and under are held in the mornings, Monday to Friday.
 School age children attend after school.